riemann93/zig-2d-game/README.md

 # A project for learning both Zig and game development

 ## vscode configuration:
+Open the Command Palette (Ctrl + Shift + P).
+Search for and select:
+"Tasks: Open User Tasks" for tasks.json.
+"Debug: Open launch.json" for launch.json.
 ### launch.json:
 {
     // Use IntelliSense to learn about possible attributes.